orkes-io/docs/docs/developer-guides/passing-inputs-to-task-in-conductor.md

 "key": "${workflow.variables.variable_name}"
 ```

-In summary, this expression defines a property called **key**, with a value that is replaced dynamically with the variable name __variable_name__
-This value can be run under the following situations
+In summary, this expression defines a property called **key**, with a value that is replaced dynamically with the variable name __variable_name__.
+This value cannot be run under the following situations:
 * Variable does not exist

 </TabItem>